PanicStation.org

 Important note

-This is general information, not a substitute for professional pest control or medical advice.
-If anyone has symptoms of a severe allergic reaction after a sting, treat it as a medical emergency and call 999.
+This is general information, not legal, medical, pest-control, housing, or other professional advice.
+If someone may be having a severe allergic reaction after a sting, treat it as a medical emergency and call 999.